The problem

 Each agent has its own API key (dlg_ prefix), so every action is attributed.
 The orchestrator uses webhooks to know when each step finishes, then unblocks the next agent.

-Step 1: Create your agents
+Step 1: Create agents in an authorized deployment

 # Create the orchestrator agent